This iPhone, Android browser harvests user data even in incognito mode

 The pair discovered that the UC browser was a bit "better" about how it handled this sensitive information on Android than it was on iOS, regardless of the fact that this sort of data collection shouldn't be happening at all.

 On iOS, the personal data was compressed but not encrypted before it was transmitted to the Chinese servers, meaning anyone who intercepted the traffic could read it.
+[Or maybe not; please see below.]
 On Android, the data was both compressed and encrypted, although Cirlig and Agnese found a decryption key buried in the UC browser app's source code.

+To read the data transmitted by the iOS version of the UC browser, you'd have to break or evade TLS, the encryption standard used by most web browsers.
+This can be done using a number of methods, but that's outside the scope of this piece.]

 As of Wednesday (June 2), the English-language version of the UC browser was gone from Apple's App Store in most countries, but the Chinese-language one remained.
 The Google Play store listed the main UC browser plus "mini" and "turbo" versions, all in English.

-Note: [Correction: Agnese reached out to us after this story was published to point out that the data being transmitted by the iOS version of the UC browser was indeed encrypted because it went out over a standard secure browser-to-server HTTPS connection.
-Cirlig and Agnese had run their tests using their own HTTPS certificate, which meant they could easily decrypt HTTPS data.